a-trost/atrostdotcom/src/notes/Blender/index.md

 ### Repeating a texture

 Texture Coordinate (UV)-> (Vector) Mapping (Vector) -> (Vector) Image Texture (Color) -> (Color) BSDF

+Or you can get all of that above by just pressing control T on an image texture!

 ## Sculpting